 - Use the geo-tagging feature to appear in local SERPs.

 - Once your listing is optimized, you’ll want to come up with a content strategy and plan: To grow engagement from followers, you’ll need to post each day and get creative so that they would listen to you.
 Here comes the matter of work for an SMM specialist.

 LinkedIn is not for global brands only.
 Listing your local business there, you’ll increase its exposure and credibility.
 (It’s especially relevant for finance-based companies.)
 Due to its professional nature, LinkedIn brings up to 80% of B2B social media leads to businesses.

-Setting up a business profile on LinkedIn is simple: go to the Work option from your profile and choose “Create a Company Page” there.
+Setting up a free business profile on LinkedIn is simple: go to the Work option from your profile and choose “Create a Company Page” there.

 How to Optimize for LinkedIn

 For better optimization, consider the most relevant business category and mention the company’s type and size.
 Choose a custom button to display so users could follow, find, or contact you.

 It’s important to pay particular attention to your description.
 Think of keywords representing your key offerings, and make sure to include them at the very beginning of the company’s tagline.

 Drive more traffic to your client’s website by adding a link to it in the longer-form “About” description.
 The more info you include to the profile, the more weekly views the LinkedIn page will get.
 Update it regularly to maintain visibility and help search engines recognize it.

 Alignable is a B2B network for local businesses.
 Although less well known than some of the sites mentioned above, as of right now, they have about 22,000 communities on the platform.
 Listing your client’s business there, you can help it get referrals from other small business owners.